kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/user-meta-fields.md

 4. **Cleanup**: Remove temporary fields (like OTP) after use
 5. **Security**: Use WordPress functions for hashing and validation
 6. **Consistency**: Use consistent naming conventions (bema_ prefix)
+7. **Logging**: Ensure security events are properly logged for monitoring
-7. **Documentation**: Keep this document updated with any field changes
+8. **Documentation**: Keep this document updated with any field changes